 Monthly Meetings – up to two hours a month; Committee Meetings – up to two hours a month on a quarterly basis; Annual Strategic Planning Session – up to six hours once a year; Annual General Meeting – up to two hours once a year.

-Although the start date is flexible, we prefer the successful applicant will begin no later than the end of March 2019.
 Board meetings are typically held one evening during the second week of the month.

 To read more about this opening, click here.